Microsoft Office 2000

+Office 2000 is compatible with Windows 95 through Windows XP and Windows Server 2003.
+It is the last version of Microsoft Office to support Windows 95 and Windows NT 4.0 SP3–SP5.
 Microsoft released three service packs for Office 2000 throughout its life cycle.
 The first update was called Service Release 1 (SR-1), while subsequent updates were referred to as service packs.
-Mainstream support for Office 2000 ended on June 30, 2004, and extended support ended on July 14, 2009.
+Support for Office 2000 ended on July 14, 2009.

 New features

 New features in Office 2000 include HTML document creation and publishing, Internet collaboration features such as integration with NetMeeting, roaming user profile support, COM add-in support; an updated version of the Office Assistant that utilizes Microsoft Agent, improved compliance with the year 2000, and interface improvements including personalized menus and toolbars that omit infrequently used commands from view.
 Office 2000 introduces PhotoDraw, a raster and vector imaging program, as well as Web Components.
 It is also the first version of Office to use Windows Installer for the installation process.
 It also comes with Internet Explorer 5 and uses its technologies as well.